Online gambling directory

 playing perfect basic strategy.
 This amounts to a loss of only 48

-credits - which isn't that bad - making Blackjack one of the better
+units - which isn't that bad - making blackjack one of the better

 options for players.
 Consider how much the house would expect to